 We are conditioned as human beings to want to win.
 Winning means success in life – we therefore find it very hard to take losses when trading, even though the best thing that can be done with a losing trade is cutting it quickly.
 What tends to happen is the trader will hold a losing position in the hope that it turns around and becomes a winner.
 As the trade goes further and further into the red, hope takes over, but as they say… “hoping and praying was never a winning trading strategy”.
-The trader is sat there like a rabbit in the headlights, not knowing what to do.
+And of course, the trader sits there like a rabbit in the headlights, not knowing what to do.

 The problem is compounded when the trader starts adding to losing positions (Martingaling) convinced that he/she is getting a better price.

-The problem is compounded when the trader starts adding to losing positions (Martingaling) convinced that he/she is getting a better price.
-There is an exception where making multiple entries are acceptable, but only when it is done in a controlled manner and is an intrinsic part of the trading strategy
+Bad trades are perfectly natural and part of the business.
+However a bad trade can become a huge problem when a trader starts adding to losing positions (Martingaling) unwilling to accept the loss and convinced that he/she is getting a better price.
+There is an exception where making multiple entries are acceptable, but only when it is done in a controlled manner and is an intrinsic part of the trading strategy.

 Who is to blame?